clecardona/vegan-reataurant/README.md

 ## 1. Content

-This is a vegan Restaurant website.
+This is a Vegan Restaurant website.
 [Go to website](https://npa-portfolio.web.app/)

 ## 2. Setup